Symbolic behavior

 Symbolic behavior is "a person’s capacity to respond to or use a system of significant symbols" (Faules & Alexander, 1978, p.
 5).
 The symbolic behavior perspective argues that the reality of an organization is socially constructed through communication (Cheney & Christensen, 2000; Putnam, Phillips, & Chapman, 1996).
 Symbolic messages are used by individuals to understand their environment and create a social reality (Faules & Alexander, 1978; Mills, 2002).
-When faced with uncertainty, individuals continually organize themselves within their group based reality and respond within that reality (Weick, 1995).
+When faced with uncertainty, individuals continually organize themselves within their group-based reality and respond within that reality (Weick, 1995).

 History

 Symbolic interactionism (SI), a phrase coined by Herbert Blumer as early as 1937, was derived from lectures of early philosophy and sociologist theorist George Herbert Mead's student notes.
 Mead's notes from a course he taught in social psychology were posthumously transcribed into the book Mind, Self, and Society; 1934.
 Mead, born in 1863, arguably laid the foundation for the symbolic interactionism concept of how the individual mind arises out of the social process.
-Mead's description of language as communication through significant symbols and concepts of “me” and “I” are examples of his contributions to symbolic behavior perspective.
+Mead's description of language as communication through significant symbols and concepts of "me" and "I" are examples of his contributions to the symbolic behavior perspective.
 Symbolic behavior perspective stems from symbolic interactionism perspective.
 Blumer (1962) summarizes the perspective as how people act towards things based on the meaning those things have for them.
 These meanings are derived from social interaction and modified through interpretation.
 The symbolic interactionism perspective relates to the organization by describing how employees form a concept of self in relationship to their organization as they interact with individuals, subordinates, and superiors within the organizational architecture.
 Individuals learn appropriate behavior within an organization as the code of values, roles, attitudes, and norms of behavior of that work environment become apparent (Wood, 1999).

 Symbolic behavior perspective viewpoints

-Symbolic behavior perspective proposes that individuals are faced with uncertainty when introduced to an organization.
+The symbolic behavior perspective proposes that individuals face uncertainty when introduced to an organization.
 This uncertainty creates a reliance on symbolic messages so individuals can make sense of their environment (Brown, 1986).
 In order to reduce uncertainty, organizations create sets of standardized meanings depicted by symbols.
 As symbolic messages are interpreted by individuals, they react collectively within the organizational culture.
 As organizational cultures are learned, shared, and transmitted a collective social reality emerges (Harris & Nelson, 2008, p.
 225).
 Organizational cultures are created and maintained by symbolic behavior, giving managers an opportunity to create, articulate, and sustain the organization's values as individuals focus on [shared values] (Colvin, 2000, p.
 F-9).
 The symbolic nature of shared values can also reduce ambiguity and tension within an organization (Harris & Nelson, 2008, p.
 233).

 According to Mead's theory, a social act involves a three-part relationship: an initial gesture from one person, a response to that gesture by another, and a result.
 The result is what the act means for the communicator (Littlejohn & Foss, p.
 160).